-Marisa Boyd is one of the current artists in residence at Main Street Arts, working out of one of our second floor studio spaces during the month of May.
-We asked Marisa some questions about her work and studio practice.
+Marisa Boyd, artist in residence at Main Street Arts, during the month of May 2018, is working in one of our two studio spaces on our second floor.
+We asked Marisa some questions about her work and studio practice:

 Q: Tell us about your background.